 Why does this happen?

-It’s simple, these transitional periods are directly linked with factors which raise your Setpoint Weight.
+It’s simple, these transitional periods are directly linked with factors that raise your setpoint weight.
 This is much different than simply gaining a few pounds.
-If you pack on 5 pounds without elevating your Setpoint Weight, then those pounds will quickly melt off before you know it.
-If your Setpoint is elevated, then those new pounds will stick to you like glue.
+If you pack on 5 pounds without elevating your setpoint weight, then those pounds will quickly melt off before you know it.
+If your setpoint is elevated, then those new pounds will stick to you like glue.

 This is precisely what happens during the transitional periods we just discussed.
-The people (we all know them) who seem to experiences permanent weight shifts during these times have simply elevated their Setpoint Weight.
+The people (we all know them) who seem to experience permanent weight shifts during these times have simply elevated their setpoint weight.
 They have reprogrammed their bodies to accept a new normal.
 Now, their metabolism, hormones, genes, and brain will fight to keep that weight on.

 It’s simple: these people don’t have the answers they need.
 They haven’t learned that the real solution is to break free from short-term restrictive strategies that result in little more than harmful yo-yo dieting, guilt, frustration, and confusion.

-The key to losing weight and keeping it off is to first lowering your Weight.
-When you have an elevated Weight, your body actively works against all of your best efforts to shed pounds.
+The key to losing weight and keeping it off is to first lower your setpoint weight.
+When you have an elevated setpoint, your body actively works against all of your best efforts to shed pounds.

-When a person has an elevated Setpoint, their body has essentially become clogged by inflammation, hormones, genetics, and their metabolism.
+When a person has an elevated setpoint, their body has essentially become clogged by inflammation, hormones, genetics, and metabolism.

 But let’s not skip ahead.
 If you want to lower your Setpoint and remove the metabolic clogs in your body, you have to understand why they occurred in the first place.

-Some of the choice that have a minor impact on your setpoint are standing vs. sitting, or cooking over the stove vs. using the microwave.
-Improper exercise will have a raise your setpoint while eating organic foods will result in a minor decrease.
+Some of the choices that have a minor impact on your setpoint are standing vs. sitting or cooking over the stove vs. using the microwave.
+Improper exercise will raise your setpoint, while eating organic foods will result in a minor decrease.
 All of these decisions add up.

 These are the decisions and events that elevate your Setpoint, but what is happening inside your body when you are exposed to these things?
 What is happening on a deeper level?

-There are three primary internal factors that determine your Setpoint:
+There are three primary internal factors that play a role in setpoint weight:

-- Gut Bacteria: Every day we learn more and more about gut bacteria, and everything we learn points to gut bacteria been an essential part of our health.
-When we discuss Setpoint Weight, there are two major phyla we are concerned with, Firmicutes, and Bacteroidetes.
+- Gut Bacteria: Every day, we learn more and more about gut bacteria , and everything we learn points to gut bacteria being an essential part of our health.
+When we discuss setpoint weight, there are two major phyla we are concerned with, Firmicutes and Bacteroidetes.
 Studies have shown that obese individuals have a higher ratio of Firmicutes to Bacteroidetes in their gut flora.
 It gets complex, but essentially we want more Bacteroidetes than Firmicutes!

 - SANE Sleep: Insufficient, poor sleep elevates your setpoint.
 SANE Sleep strategies help you achieve the deep, restful, restorative sleep you need to lower your Weight.

-- SANE Stress Management: Stress wreaks havoc on your hormone levels elevating your setpoint.
-If you want reprogram your body to behave like that of a naturally thin person, you must adapt SANE stress management techniques!
+- SANE Stress Management: Stress wreaks havoc on your hormone levels, elevating your setpoint.
+If you want to reprogram your body to behave like that of a naturally thin person, you must adapt SANE stress management techniques!